The ULTIMATE guide to Writing Short Responses - ATAR English

 Your interpretation is about the meaning you generate when you view this text.
 This ‘meaning’ could be an idea, a question, about values, attitudes and could be about the audience, the subject of the text, a character or even the text creator!

 Sometimes, the question will not specifically use the terms response and interpretation, but it will be what they are looking for.
-It is up to you to use your brain and make that connection.
+It is up to you to use that big brain of yours to make that connection.

 To support your response or interpretation, you need to provide evidence by referring to the